 - If you have earned income, starting a Roth IRA is a really smart move.
 Not only will your investments grow tax-free, but you harness the extreme power of compound interest (and returns).

 - Open a personal savings account at your bank or online, and set up automatic transfers into this account.
 Have the money pull from your paycheck directly or from your regular checking account.
 Remember, treat these automatic payments as the most important bill that you pay.
+(Need a savings account?
+Check out UFB Direct or CIT Bank.)

 One way I am paying myself first is through automatic transfers.
 I get paid twice a month, on the 5th and the 20th.
 I have my credit union automatically transfer money from my checking to my savings account on the 10th and 25th.
 Setting up regular recurring transfers between accounts is easy, and you get to pick the amount and date in which it happens.